nodenotjs/vec-to-dist/README.md

 A library for calculating distance between vectors accurately even over large distances

+The datapack calculates the magnitude by multiplying the vector by the normalized vector value and summing the xyz.

+The normalized vector is easily acquired using tp, and the multiplication is done using more or less the same method we learned in school.
+This is because we cannot use multiplication and division for scaling if we want to allow large values.

 ## ⁉️ Implementing in your Datapack

 First, install the datapack on your world or embed it in your datapack